 The grass is growing, the weather has been getting warmer (although as I publish this on the last day of March, I’m watching snow fall outside…) and the competition season is lurching into full swing even though it feels like we have only just escaped the dark nights and muddy fields of winter.
 Here are four tasks to do this month to prepare for the summer season.

 Particularly if your field has been in use over winter, it more than likely needs a bit of attention to ensure you get the most from your grazing over the summer months.

-Jonathon Cox, Managing Director of Suregrow Fertilizer Ltd, gave his advice: “It’s time to harrow.
+Jonathon Cox, managing director of Suregrow Fertilizer Ltd, says: “It’s time to harrow.
 Harrowing basically combs the paddock, helping to level hoof divots and mole hills as well as pulling out dead grass and aerating the ground to increase new growth.

 “It is best to start weed control early, spray and chop them.
-Follow this up with a fertiliser — like Suregrow — to thicken the sward of grass and help stop the weeds coming back.”
+Follow this up with a suitable fertiliser to thicken the sward of grass and help stop the weeds coming back.”

-Equines naturally lose weight over winter, before regaining it come the spring, but modern-day practises often mean horses maintain their weight, so it’s important to check your horse’s weight before the spring grass really takes hold.
+Equines naturally lose weight over winter, before regaining it come the spring, but modern-day care regimes often mean horses maintain their weight all year-round, so it’s important to check your horse’s weight before the spring grass really takes hold.
 Weight can be monitored using weigh tapes, weigh bridges or body condition scoring.